nagavenkateshgavini/test_poetry/README.md

    #### Resulting poetry.lock File:

-   The poetry.lock file will contain the exact versions of Flask, Requests, and their compatible sub-dependencies (Werkzeug, Jinja2, urllib3, etc.), ensuring that this combination will work without issues in any environment.
+   The poetry.lock file will contain the exact versions of Flask, Requests, and their compatible sub-dependencies (Werkzeug, Jinja2, urllib3, SomeLib etc.), ensuring that this combination will work without issues in any environment.

    ### With pip freeze (Snapshot):